Sample · Decode+

 Tramadol (Ultram)

-+8 more medications checked in your full report — 48 total
++8 more medications checked in Decode+ — 48 total

 Other Genes Tested

 10 additional genes were analyzed and returned normal or expected results.
 No dosing changes indicated.
-Full breakdown included in your report.
+Full breakdown in Decode+.

 Severe Drug Reaction Risk (HLA-B)